Austin package explosions leave teen dead, women hurt after three blasts in 2 weeks

 House's death was initially called a homicide, but police last week said it was considered a suspicious death because officials hadn't ruled out the possibility the victim may have constructed and accidentally detonated the device himself.
 Manley said that case has now been reclassified as a homicide as of Monday.

-There is no known motive at this time, but Manley said both blasts took place at homes of African-American residents so authorities "cannot rule out that hate crime is at the core of this."
+There is no known motive at this time, but Manley said the blasts took place at homes of African-American and Hispanic residents so authorities "cannot rule out that hate crime is at the core of this."

-Austin police said they've determined the device was inside a package, and are working with the Bureau of Alcohol, Tobacco, Firearms and Explosives to reconstruct the item and learn who may have created it.
+Austin police said they've determined the device was inside a package, and are working with ATF to reconstruct the item and learn who may have created it.

 Manley said they've determined what the device was, but they aren't releasing details "to protect the integrity of the investigation."